orangecms/uxtb-wtf/README.md

 The lib.rs already starts with an Arm 32-bit example, so just edit it and be done.

+NOTE: There is https://alexaltea.github.io/unicorn.js/ where you can do the same in JavaScript, but it only supports MIPS, ARM (32-bit), SPARC and x86 as of now.

 ## Running this

 Download the Unicorn source release tarball: